Business Brokers - Who they are and what do they do?

 6) Buyer-Seller meeting

-11) Closing of transaction – Completing the paperwork and ensuring disbursement of the money as agreed
+11) Closing the transaction – Completing the paperwork and ensuring disbursement of the money as agreed

 Compensation for brokers